Topics Related to Field Dressing:

 Cooling Big Game in the Field

-Keep a lookout for approaching bears while field dressing elk.
+While field dressing, keep a lookout for approaching bears.
 Being attacked from behind by a bear while up to your elbows in elk guts is not the last experience you want to leave this earth with.
 Although, I could think of worse things.

 Upon reaching the carcass, first take pictures before you start cutting.
 An intact animal looks so much better in pictures.